 Perhaps for anyone in the market for a low-cost class ring option should consider Limoges, but we can't recommend them very highly due to questionable quality and customer service, and a lackluster customization process.

 Class ring manufacturers offer several ring types, gem stone colors, mascots, inscription options and more.
 No longer are class ring shoppers limited to the one participating company that arrives at the school's doorstep.
-Students can now choose from their favorite company, at the right price, by simply shopping and designing online.
+Students can now choose from the company they want, offering class rings at the right price, by simply shopping and designing online.

 Many of us remember the two different ring choices, male or female, in a small selection of metal types and one gem stone color.
 Today, one class ring company may offer 100 different looks with endless customization options.
 No matter what activities you want represented on your ring, the cost or look, the options are endless.